shobhit921/Serverless_project/README.md

 npm start amazon
 ```

-this will start the tests and will execute the tests in hand giving results
+this will start the tests and will execute the tests and provide results